Top 5 Business Loan Options for Covering Payroll

 • Startups with seasonal income or limited reserves.
 Payroll funding provides quick relief when cash flow dips.

-• Established businesses facing short-term disruptions.
+• Established businesses that are facing short-term disruptions.
 Delayed payments or unexpected expenses can create payroll gaps that a short-term loan can cover.

 • Industries with high payroll demands.
 Retail, hospitality, and service businesses often have large or fluctuating payrolls.
 Having access to fast financing helps manage those swings.